 Lyra and Pantalaimon

 One of the jobs Pantalaimon's mentioned forms do is to show how Lyra relates to the evironments she moves through.
 So as a creature of Oxford and someone who regards it as "her world and her delight" (NL, ch.
-3), Lyra is expressed via Pantalaimon in forms that subscribe closely to the school of medieval prestige described about.
-It is Pantalaimon who takes those most medieval of forms, gargoyles and a dragon the size of a deer-hound.
+3), Lyra is expressed via Pantalaimon in forms that subscribe closely to the school of medieval prestige described above.
+It is Pantalaimon who takes those most medieval of forms, of a series of gargoyles and "a dragon the size of a deer-hound".
 With regards to the latter, he does so explicitly as apart of a college-children versus Gyptian-children fight and with "contempt for the limited imagination of these Gyptian dæmons".
 Pantalaimon has a medieval imagination because he belongs to Jordan.

 For myself I read that imagination as only a partially conscious choice.
 Later, considering the beautiful cat dæmon of Farder Coram, the narration notes "when Pantalaimon was a cat he was lean and ragged and harsh" (NL, ch.
 9), hinting that there is something of the form dictated by something other than conscious choice.
 In the above line about the dragon-form there's the same sense, to my mind.
 If one dæmon becomes a dragon, mightn't all the other dæmons copy it at once to cancel the advantage?
 I may be skirting perilously close to "making a metaphor do the work of a fact" here, but I feel that has the sense of an in-universe version of what I have been talking about.
 Like so many things about human 'nature' perhaps dæmon-form has a lot to do with nurture.
 My sense is that a dæmon can mostly only emulate what it sees modelled and learns about, in much the same way that children can only really imagine themselves into career paths that they have contact with in their lives.
 This theory begins to account for details of Lyra's world the story comes into contact with like the servants all having dog-dæmons, or the Tartar guards all wolf-dæmons.

-On that note, Pantalaimon plays at emulating the form of Mrs. Coulter's dæmon on their first day in her care.
+On that note, remember how Pantalaimon plays at emulating the form of Mrs. Coulter's dæmon on their first day in her care.

-But while many of Pantalaimon’s forms at Jordan-y, especially while they are still living there, others inhabit their own singular relationship to the world of artistic symbolism, marking Lyra and Pantalaimon out as separate from the patterns that define the societies they move through.
+But while many of Pantalaimon’s forms are Jordan-y, especially while they are still living there, others inhabit their own singular relationship to the world of artistic symbolism, marking Lyra and Pantalaimon out as separate from the patterns that define the societies they move through.
 We see Pantalaimon as the aforementioned ermine, moth, dragon, mouse, bat, owl, firmly seated in the world or worlds of artistic symbolism we have discussed.
-But we also see Pantalaimon favouring forms like polecat, wildcat, petrel, which have no particular history of depiction.
+But we also see Pantalaimon favouring forms like polecat, wildcat, petrel, which feel contiguous tonally but have no particular history of depiction.